dswirtz/UdacityCarND/P5_VehicleDetection/README.md

 After applying the thresholding, I labeled the heatmap using `label()` which identifies how many cars there are and drew the label boxes using `draw_labeled_bboxes()`.
 The draw function draws a rectangle using the min and max of the labels resulting in one clean box per identified car.

+In efforts to save on computing time and reduce false positives, I restricted my biggest xy_window scale to an x_start_stop of everything right of the yellow line.
+My two subsequent smaller xy_window scales were stricted to an x_start_stop of everything right of the dashed line.
+With my current heatmap thresholding, this will reduce/eliminate false positives directly in front of the car due to things such as shadows, while still picking up positive results if a hypothetical car had been in front at an appropriate scale (i.e. close enough).
+My main concern was to reduce false positives directly in front or directly to the side of the car because those false positive results could have the greatest detrimental impact on a corrective action.

 ###6.
 Run classifier pipeline on project video

 ###Discussion